 What You Need to Know About the History of Managed Services

-With the way technology evolved the past two decades, it hasn’t been efficient to have a centralized IT service model unless you’re a holding company with many different locations under your HQ.
+With the way technology evolved over the past two decades, it hasn’t been efficient to have a centralized IT service model unless you’re a holding company with many different locations under your HQ.

 This is why Managed Services evolved so quickly in the past two decades.
 Rather than having centralized IT services, companies started outsourcing to IT companies (like Mindcore) who were primarily working as reactive break-fix shops, with hourly billing, IT staffing, and providing any IT services needed.